MIDAS Knowledge Base MIDAS Knowledge Base

 Whilst the "User Agent String" is presented to servers automatically, a web server needs to proactively request the client hint headers they are interested in.
 The connecting client can then include the requested headers in subsequent requests.

-MIDAS (v4.36+) utilizes one of these new Client Hint headers (namely, Sec-CH-UA-Platform-Version) in order to be able to determine the specific operating system version a client is connecting from.
+MIDAS (v4.36+) utilizes Client Hint headers in order to be able to determine the specific operating system version and type of device a client is connecting from.

 This information is then used to provide users with automated notifications whenever a new or unfamiliar device logs in to their MIDAS account.